PT-CyberAnalytics/CSC/README.md

 - Regional.
 Software popular in a certain region or country, often created to meet local requirements or standards.
 Vulnerabilities are of interest to attackers focused on a specific region.
 Examples: Bitrix, Webtutor, SAP Business One.
 - Widely used.
 Software used by a large number of organizations and corporate users around the world.
 Vulnerabilities in such products are valued due to the ability to attack both large corporations and small and medium businesses.
 Examples: MySQL, Cisco ASA, Vmware ESXi.
 - Mass.
 Software installed on most user devices around the world.
 Such vulnerabilities are extremely popular, as they allow you to attack a huge number of potential targets.
 Examples: Chrome, Telegram, MS Office, Zoom.
-- Systemic.
+- System.
 Operating systems that control user devices.
 Vulnerabilities in them are the most valuable, as they provide access to the basic level of device control and allow complex attacks to be carried out worldwide.
 Examples: Windows, Linux, macOS, Android.

 "Vulnerability type".
 Filled in according to the vulnerability class:
 - Code execution.
 For example: RCE, RFI.